We believe families should be able to feel a meaningful connection with the remains of their departed.

 The color of the solidified remains is 100% natural.
-Many collections come out white or a hue of blue or green, but we often find radical variations like chocolate brown, lavender, honey, or blue speckles.
-Each individual solidified remain varies in size of your thumbnail up to the size of your palm.
+Many solids come out of our process white or a hue of blue or green, but we sometimes see radical variations like chocolate brown, lavender, honey, or blue speckles.
+The solids in each collection vary from the size of your thumbnail up to the size of your palm.

-Our solidification process involves milling, forming, firing, and polishing...
+Our solidification process involves refining, forming, firing, and polishing...

 Parting Stone’s solidified remains technology is patent pending.

 The Parting Stone Lab is located in Santa Fe, New Mexico.